IQ404/study-notes/README.md

 ## Abstraction

-Abstraction is the most powerful concept of C++ (so-called zero overhead abstraction).
+Abstraction is the most powerful concept of C++ (so-called "zero overhead abstraction").

 The meaning of abstraction can be: